-One way to access equity is by taking out a second mortgage.
-However, because your first mortgage takes priority, in the event that you run into financial trouble, your primary mortgage will be paid off first.
+If you take out a second mortgage, it will also impact your rate.
+To access equity, some homeowners take out a second mortgage.
+Because your first mortgage takes priority, in the event that you run into financial trouble, your primary mortgage will be paid off first.

 Due to the increased risk associated with these loans, second mortgages have slightly higher rates than primary ones.
-In contrast, in a cash-out refinance you take out equity based on your primary mortgage and you can get a lower rate.
+By contrast, in a cash-out refinance, you take out equity based on your primary mortgage and you can get a lower rate.
 In addition, you can roll your second mortgage into your refinanced primary mortgage.

 Again, interest rates are all about risk.
 When you buy a house, you know what you can afford and plan to make the payments.
 If you fall on hard times, however, you’re likely to pay off certain things before others.